 See Section 4.6.2.
+Inputs and outputs to and from the producer to other technical systems shall be included.

 4.4 SYSTEM DIAGRAM

 Figure 2 System diagram illustrating the processes that are included in the product system, divided into upstream, core and downstream processes.